HyperviewHQ/hyperview_docs/documentation/product/asset-tracker/topics/how-assettracker-works.md

 ## Hardware

 Master Modules are powered by an AssetTracker Gateway.
-Gateways, _depending on the model_, are powered by a POE power source or an AC power source.
-Gateways are configured to communicate with a dedicated Data Collector which in turn communicates with Hyperview.
+Gateways, depending on the model, are powered by a PoE source or an AC power source.
+Gateways are configured to communicate with a dedicated Data Collector, which in turn communicates with Hyperview.

 Master Modules are 6 RUs long and can be expanded using Extension Modules.
-Each module has a unique _serial number/ID_ and an _address_.
+Each module has a unique serial number/ID and an address.

-Extension Modules come in 5U or 6U length options.
+Extension Modules are available in 5U or 6U lengths.
 Use a combination of the 5U and 6U modules to fit exactly, or as close as possible, to the rack height.

-The serial number is associated with the rack and the address is used when daisy chaining multiple modules to the same Gateway.
-Each daisy chain must have _unique_ Master Module addresses.
+The serial number is associated with the rack, and the address is used when daisy-chaining multiple modules to the same Gateway.
+Each daisychain must have unique Master Module addresses.

 ```{important}
 Only the V5008 AIoT Gateway allows for daisy chaining.